0910QiChen/DotNetCoreExercise/README.md

 - **User Management**: Implement user sign-up, sign-in, and role management.
 - **JSON Web Tokens (JWT)**: Understand JWT creation, validation, and usage for securing API endpoints.

+- For more details, refer to the original exercise code by Andre Vitor Lopes, which uses .NET Core 3.0, [here](https://github.com/alopes2/Medium-MyMusic-Identity).
+Note that this example uses .NET 7.0.

-For more details, refer to the original article by Andre Vitor Lopes [here](https://blog.andrevitorlopes.com/).
+For more details, refer to the original author Andre Vitor Lopes [here](https://blog.andrevitorlopes.com/).